Skip to content

 • Air-gapped environments: Military, critical infrastructure, and some enterprise environments operate without internet access.
 Cloud APIs are not an option.

-• Competitive sensitivity: If your prompts contain proprietary algorithms, trade secrets, or competitive intelligence, sending them to a third-party API introduces risk — even with data processing agreements.
+• Competitive sensitivity: If your prompts contain proprietary algorithms, trade secrets, or competitive intelligence, sending them to a third-party API introduces risk, even with data processing agreements in place.

 Cloud API Privacy Guarantees